wlixin/PACNN-PerspectiveAware-CrowdCounting/README.md

 ## Perspective-Aware CNN For Crowd Counting
-By SHI Miaojing, YANG Zhaohui, XU Chao and CHEN Qijun This implementation is written by SHI Miaojing and YANG Zhaohui
+By SHI Miaojing, YANG Zhaohui, XU Chao and CHEN Qijun.
+This implementation is written by SHI Miaojing and YANG Zhaohui

 ### Introduction